-This opinion concerns the authority of the Registry of Election Finance to review and investigate sworn complaints filed with it.
+ANALYSIS This opinion concerns whether an individual must be a registered voter from a legislator's district in order to file a complaint with the Registry of Election Finance concerning that legislator's conduct.
+We assume the question refers not simply to an individual's ability to file the complaint, but also to the circumstances under which the Registry of Election Finance is authorized to act on it.
+We conclude that, under the applicable statutes, read together, any citizen may file a complaint with the Registry of Election Finance regarding a legislator's conduct, and the Registry may consider and act on such complaint.
 The Registry of Election Finance (the "Registry") was created and operates under Tenn.
 Code Ann. §§ 2-10-201, et seq.
 The Registry originated with the Registry of Election Finance Act of 1989, 1989 Tenn.
 Pub.
 Acts Ch.
 585. Under Tenn.
 Code Ann. § 2-10-205, the Registry has the jurisdiction to administer and enforce the provisions of the campaign finance disclosure laws, Tenn.
 Code Ann. §§ 2-10-101, et seq.; the lobbyist registration and disclosure laws, Tenn.
-Code Ann. §§ 3-6-101, et seq.; the conflict of interest disclosure laws, Tenn.
 Code Ann. §§ 8-50-501, et seq.; and the campaign contribution limits, Tenn.
 Code Ann. §§ 2-10-301, et seq.
 Under Tenn.
 Code Ann. § 2-10-206(a)(7), the duties of the Registry include the duty to "[i]nvestigate any alleged violation upon sworn complaint or upon its own motion."
 In determining whether an actual violation has occurred, the Registry is authorized to conduct a contested case hearing under the Uniform Administrative Procedures Act, Tenn.
 Code Ann. §§ 4-5-101, et seq.
 Tenn.
 Code Ann. § 2-10-207(4).

-The request focuses on Tenn.
+The real question is the significance of Tenn.
 Code Ann. § 2-10-108(a) and (b).
 That statute provides: